joshbav/scaler/README.md

 This is bash script (deploy-canary.sh) which takes two arguments; a container name (repo/name:label) and an app name (testapp).
 ex: ./deploy-canary.sh nginx testapp

+The DC/OS enterprise cluster must have an account named bootstrapuser with a password of deleteme Marathon-lb must already be installed, and modified to use the :latest container.
+The service account named dcos_marathon_lb must have a permission added of dcos:superuser=full

+What it does:

 A new app definition .json file is created (/tmp/new-app-definition.json) from a template file that is specific to the app (testapp.template.json) and the container name.
 Three new DC/OS Job definitions will be created from the new app definiton, using a job template (deploy-canary-job.template.json):